raseledutools/RasSncaner-java/README.md

 - **pvagner (Peter)** – initiated and co-shaped the **Accessibility Mode** through issue-driven discussion and extensive real-world testing.
   His detailed feedback led to substantial improvements in camera guidance, OCR rotation and export behavior, and the accessibility documentation (see issue #44).

+  Working together with Peter on accessibility was genuinely enjoyable.
+  The collaboration was constructive, thoughtful, and ultimately helped improve *MakeACopy* as a whole.

 ### 📝 Notes from the Field

 - A public review claimed that *MakeACopy* installs other apps and drains the battery.